What Is Cultured Meat? Is It Good for You? Experts Weigh In

-It was 8 years ago that the first cultivated meat burger was introduced on live television.
-Now more than 60 companies in six countries are working to produce cultivated meat, according to the Good Food Institute.
-Cultivated meat is that grown from animal cells in the lab, or eventually a factory.
+It was nine years ago that the first cultivated meat burger was introduced on live television.
+Now more than 60 companies in six countries are working to produce cultivated – or cell-cultured – meat, according to the Good Food Institute.
+Cultivated meat is grown from animal cells in the lab, or eventually a factory.
 Yet while this type of cell-based meat production might be good for the animals and better for the planet, is it actually healthy?
 And how does it stack up nutritionally against regular meat or plant-based meat alternatives?

 Cultured meat has been called many different names in its short lifespan, including clean, synthetic, and lab-grown meat.
 No matter the label, they all refer to the same thing, essentially a product that’s been grown from the cells of animals.
 “Cultured meat is produced from animal cells that propagate in a medium in which they can grow to an abundance that they create enough ‘meat’ for people to eat,” says Dana Hunnes, Ph.D., M.P.H., R.D., adjunct assistant professor at the UCLA Fielding School of Public Health, and senior dietitian at the UCLA Medical Center and author of Recipe for Survival.